-Also, we are now exposed to many more opportunities than we were some years ago, and it really shows in the kind of campaigns and content that we see in the media.
+Also, we can now access many more opportunities than we could in the past, and it really shows in the kind of campaigns and content that we see in the media.
 From the tone of voice, visual identity, and angles to the full marketing strategy, the presence of women in the business has definitely been a game-changer.

 Being a woman in a leadership role means reminding myself that I can guide, bring relevant ideas to the table, and inspire others to learn, grow, and deliver.